Leonardo-Boss/suckless-site/dwm.suckless.org/patches/clientspertag.md

 ----

 * Maybe it should be renamed to "tiledlimit" or "clientslimit".
-* Think about a way to make the focused client always visible (enhaced monocle patch?)
+* Think about a way to make the focused client always visible (enhanced monocle patch?)

 Feedback is welcome :)